The ROTRF supports important and innovative research projects relevant to organ transplantation, particularly where there is an unmet medical need.

 - Applicants who submitted a top-ranking LOI will be invited to submit a Full Paper Application (FPA, 10-page research proposal, CV and budget description).
 The applicants will have about 6-7 weeks for the preparation and submission of the FPA.
 Applicants submitting a Full Paper Application will have approximately a 50% chance of success to receiving funds.

-- The next submission deadline for Letters of Intent is 1st October 2013.
+- The next submission deadline for Letters of Intent will be posted here.

 Applications are evaluated by the 3-4 Members of the ROTRF Scientific Advisory Committee (SAC) and/or ad hoc reviewers for: